flyingmachine/brave-clojure-web/content/core-async.md

 good as I thought it would.)

-It's worth noting that there were *two* processes for this exercise: the one you created with `go` and the REPL process.
+It's worth noting that there were *two* processes for this exercise: the one you created with `go`, and the REPL process.
 These processes don't have explicit knowledge of each other, and they act independently.
-The REPL process could refrain from ketchuping on `echo-chan` and the go block could live on forever, waiting for something to happen.
+The REPL process could refrain from ketchuping on `echo-chan`, and the go block could live on forever, waiting for something to happen.
 Alternatively, the REPL process could have ketchuped on `echo-chan` without knowing whether another process would be there to handle the event.